Understand the nuances of how SKUSavvy manages keeping your inventory in-sync with Shopify.

 When you sync inventory from SKUSavvy to Shopify values in Shopify will be updated to reflect total quantities in SKUSavvy

-• 3) Type 'override inventory in shopify' to confirm the sync
+4) Type 'override inventory in [shopify or skusavvy]' to confirm the sync

 Resyncing Shopify inventory into SKUSavvy will show any positive discrepancies as unallocated quantities and negative quantities as reconciliations.

-There are three important inventory metrics in Shopify, committed, available, and on-hand.
-Committed inventory is the quantity that has been sold, but not yet fulfilled.
+There are five important inventory metrics in Shopify: unavailable, committed, available, on-hand and incoming.
+Unavailable inventory will not be sold to customers, committed inventory is the quantity that has been sold to end customer, but not yet fulfilled.
 Available inventory is on hand inventory minus committed inventory.
 And your on-hand is available inventory plus committed inventory.
+Finally, the incoming inventory is what's due to arrive from transfers or purchases.

 For example, let's say you have 10 apples for sale and a customer places an order for 2.
 Available inventory will go from 10 to 8.
 And committed inventory will go from 0 to 2.
 Once the order is fulfilled, available will remain at 8, and committed will become 0.